 - What are you most looking forward to (or concerned about) regarding the upcoming week, project, assignment?

-- Please share one of the following: an insight, an appreciation, or a commitment that you’re making.*
+- Please share one of the following: an insight, an appreciation, a commitment, or a hope.*

 - What are you taking with you as a result of this meeting, and/or what are you leaving behind?*